-Parents need to know that Gene Luen Yang's American Born Chinese is the first graphic novel to be nominated for a National Book Award and the first to win the American Library Association's Michael L. Printz Award, in addition to several other literary awards and honors.
-It's easy to see why: The art, clever story lines, and thoughtful messages about tolerance and acceptance mark it as a winner.
-There's some sexual innuendo, potty humor, fighting, and a fairly graphic scene in which a monk is impaled on a spear and put on a spit over a fire, though he's rescued.
-An intentionally over-the-top stereotypical Chinese character -- and every protagonist's search for acceptance -- make this a better fit for teen readers who have the sophistication to understand the author's intent.
+Parents need to know that Gene Luen Yang's American Born Chinese is the first graphic novel to be nominated for a National Book Award and the first to win the American Library Association's Michael L. Printz Award for young-adult literature.
+It's easy to see why: The art, clever story lines, and thoughtful messages about tolerance and acceptance make it a winner.
+There's some sexual innuendo, potty humor, kung fu fighting, and a fairly graphic scene in which a monk is impaled on a spear and put on a spit over a fire, though he's rescued.
+An over-the-top, stereopypical depiction of a Chinese character -- and each of the protagonists' search for acceptance -- make this a better fit for teen readers who have the sophistication to understand the author's intent.

-This is the first graphic novel to win the Michael L. Printz Award for Excellence in Young Adult Literature, as well as the first to be a finalist for the National Book Award -- truly marking the coming of age and acceptance of the graphic novel as a branch of children's literature.
-Though visually similar to a comic book, this superb blending of art and story is in every sense a novel -- and, with its three-story parallel structure, a rather complex one at that.
+This superb blending of art and story broke barriers and won awards, and will speak to any reader who's felt like an outsider and struggeled to fit in.
+In American Born Chinese, author-illustrator Gene Luen Yang uses a rather complex narrative structure that blends folklore and school drama.
+The first graphic novel to win the Michael L. Printz Award for Excellence in Young Adult Literature, it was also the first to be a finalist for the National Book Award -- truly marking the coming of age and acceptance of the graphic novel as a branch of children's literature.

 In addition to its literary complexity, the book promotes solid values of tolerance and self-acceptance.
 Readers should be savvy enough to understand why Yang introduces a character that embodies negative stereotypes of Chinese people (buck teeth, squinty eyes, bright yellow skin, and he can't pronounce his "r's" or "l's").
 American Born Chinese is thoughtful, funny, heartbreaking, and rich in compassion.

 Did we miss something on diversity?